BFergerson/Beam/README.md

 }
 ```

 Note: Most handlers extend BeamHandler.
-BasicHandler is used in this example to allow for easier message manipulation.
+LegacyHandler is used in this example to allow for easier message manipulation.

 Now that you have created a handler you will need to add that handler to the server.
 ```java